 It’s Lou Reed doing a comedy routine while seeming genuinely angry to have to play up to the legendary status he already had by that point.
 He jokes about Barbara Streisand, adds dirty jokes to the existent lyrics and comments on Patti Smith.
 “Fuck Radio Ethiopia,man.
 I’m Radio Brooklyn.”
 Funniest of all is that Lou Reed throughout the song sings the lyrics as if he wants to get through with doing the song as quickly as possible, while making the performance of it last for 10 minutes.
 As he says “It’s not that I don’t want to play your favorites, but there are so many favorites to choose from”.
 He is as confrontational as any band being deemed punk rock at the time, while more clever and intense then most.

-Similarly of its time is Lou Reed’s first, and arguably most famous, live recording, Rock n Roll Animal.
+Similarly of its time is Lou Reed’s first, and arguably most famous, live recording, Rock n Roll Animal, released in 1974, a neat precurssor to punk rock.
 Here, Lou Reed, an accomplished guitarist himself, seems happy to share the spotlight with a guitar duo of the hard rock variety.
 It may sound counterintuitive, but Dick Wagner and Steve Hunter soaring lead guitar offer the highlight of the album, and indeed one of the best moments in Reed’s career.

 The Sweet Jane version found on Rock n Rock Animal is a worthy contender for the song’s best live performance caught on tape.
 Lou Reed would rarely sound as slick and have a competent rock band as he did on this record.